 Every idea needs a strategy to win over two kinds of customers in parallel: internal customers and external customers.
 Alex Slawsby of EmbraerX, serves up five tips.

 Through waves of technological change, the Bose brand has remained synonymous with state-of-the-art sound.
-But like many companies, it faces new competitors and blurring industry boundaries, the company’s search for new growth has forced a kind of existential dilemma: Are we an audio company?
+But like many successful companies, as it faces new competitors and blurring industry boundaries, the company’s search for new growth has forced a kind of existential dilemma: Are we an audio company?
 Or something more?

 How can you find innovation allies?
 We pull insights from our recent Benchmarking Innovation Impact 2020 Report, and head over to the Bose headquarters to find out…

 Failure in some of your innovation initiatives is, more often than not, inevitable.
 The lack of visibility into the ROI of innovation activities and the fact that today’s duds can sometimes become tomorrow’s commercial successes tells you everything you need to know about this problem.
 Innovation remains the most elusive ...

 This year’s winners include companies in the US, Portugal, and Germany that leveraged analytics, virtual reality for education, software “robots,” a totally digital accelerator program, and venture capital investing.

 Our podcast, Innovation Answered, is back for its third season!
 Looking for more shows to binge?
 Here are five podcast recommendations for corporate innovators.

 Large organizations have a history of stopping and starting when it comes to breakthrough innovation.
 Babson’s Gina O’Connor and Andrew Corbett tackle these pain points.

 Data, insights, and advice from more than 200 of your peers to help you overcome innovation challenges.